There is no doubt you want to reach your goals.

 Don’t force the same method if it doesn’t get you results anymore.

-Whenever you catch yourself stuck in a situation like this, think about alternative methods that you can use to accomplish what you started.
+Whenever you catch yourself stuck in a situation like this, think about alternative methods you can use to accomplish what you started.

 On the other hand, being open to possibilities also means accepting new opportunities as they come by and adjusting your course to these situations.